jumogehn/vimrc/README.md

 === Install Guide ===

-0. Backup you .vim/ and .vimrc
+0. Backup your .vim/ and .vimrc

 1. Place Journeyer's .vimrc in your home directory